Wichita, Kansas: 19th century

 Rapid immigration resulted in a speculative land boom in the late 1880s, stimulating further expansion of the city.
 Fairmount College, which eventually grew into Wichita State University, opened in 1886; Garfield University, which eventually became Friends University, opened in 1887.
-By 1890, Wichita had become the third-largest city in the state after Kansas City, Kansas, and Topeka, with a population of nearly 24,000.
+By 1890, Wichita had become the third-largest city in the state after Kansas City, and Topeka, with a population of nearly 24,000.
 After the boom, however, the city entered an economic recession, and many of the original settlers went bankrupt.

 20th century

 In 1914 and 1915, deposits of oil and natural gas were discovered in nearby Butler County.
 This triggered another economic boom in Wichita as producers established refineries, fueling stations, and headquarters in the city.
 By 1917, five operating refineries were in Wichita, with another seven built in the 1920s.
-The careers and fortunes of future oil moguls Archibald Derby, who later founded Derby Oil, and Fred C. Koch, who established what would become Koch Industries, both began in Wichita during this period.
+The careers and fortunes of future oil moguls Archibald Derby, who later founded Derby Oil, and Fred C. Koch, who established what became Koch, Inc., both began in Wichita during this period.

 The money generated by the oil boom enabled local entrepreneurs to invest in the nascent airplane-manufacturing industry.
 In 1917, Clyde Cessna built his Cessna Comet in Wichita, the first aircraft built in the city.
 In 1920, two local oilmen invited Chicago aircraft builder Emil "Matty" Laird to manufacture his designs in Wichita, leading to the formation of the Swallow Airplane Company.
 Two early Swallow employees, Lloyd Stearman and Walter Beech, went on to found two prominent Wichita-based companies, Stearman Aircraft in 1926 and Beechcraft in 1932, respectively.
 Cessna, meanwhile, started his own company in Wichita in 1927.
 The city became such a center of the industry that the Aeronautical Chamber of Commerce dubbed it the "Air Capital of the World" in 1929.